It's a New Day in Public Health.

 Application for Permits

-All applications shall be filed with the department 30 days prior to the date of operation on DOH form 4082 (29.4 KB PDF document), Application for a Migrant Labor Camp Permit and Instructions (7 KB PDF document).
+All applications shall be filed with the department 30 days prior to the date of operationusingDH Form 4082, Application for a Migrant Labor Camp or Residential Migrant Housing Permit.
+Utilize the Instructions Page to assist with completion of the application.

 If the department finds after inspection that the proposed migrant labor camp or residential migrant housing operation conforms to the minimum standards required by the rules, and the applicant has paid the fee when required, the department shall issue a permit for operation for the migrant labor camp or residential migrant housing.